-Secure 802.1X MAC Authentication for Devices that Don’t Support WPA2-Enterprise
+802.1X MAC Auth for Devices Without WPA2-Enterprise Support

 Securing network devices is crucial in today’s linked world to prevent cyberattacks.
 However, not all devices share an operating system that allows them to implement the prevalent 802.1X MAC authentication.
 Anything from smart home gadgets to hospital-grade medical equipment to specialized factory gear might fall into this category.